COVID-19 cases rising again, says Americas health agency, but not in North America | Health

 COVID-19 cases rising again, says Americas health agency, but not in North America

+Lack of effective political leadership has hampered efforts to stop the COVID-19 pandemic in Latin America, where infections are dangerously on the rise again, the Pan American Health Organization (PAHO) said on Wednesday.

-Colombia is reporting the highest rate of infections in South America, where new cases have nearly tripled in some regions, and Brazil is seeing a rise in new infections and hospitalizations.
+While the United States, Canada and Mexico are reporting overall reductions in COVID-19 cases and deaths, new infections are increasing in the rest of the Americas, PAHO Director Carissa Etienne said.
+Colombia is reporting the highest rate of infections in South America, where new cases have nearly tripled in some regions, and Brazil is seeing a rise in new infections and hospitalizations, she said.

+But without effective leadership, Latin American countries are failing in their response to the illness.
+"Sadly, across our region we've seen misinformation about COVID-19 sow doubt on proven health measures, often in the context of political disputes," Etienne said in a briefing.

-Despite sharp increases in cases, hospitalizations and deaths in Haiti, public health measures required to stop transmission there are being largely ignored by the population, Etienne warned.
+"By stoking controversy where there is none, our leaders are sending mixed messages to the public and standing in the way of effective measures to control the virus," she said.
+Of greatest concern now is Haiti, where despite sharp increases in cases, hospitalizations and deaths, public health measures required to stop transmission are being largely ignored by the population, Etienne said.

+She said it was encouraging that Haiti's government has accepted the AstraZeneca vaccine and doses will be arriving soon through the COVAX facility led by the World Health Organization.
+Latin America and the Caribbean have the world's highest death toll from COVID-19 in proportion to its population, with at least 33,289,000 reported infections and 1,043,000 reported deaths, according to a Reuters tally.

+Interactive graphic tracking global spread of coronavirus: open https://tmsnrt.rs/2FThSv7 in an external browser.
+Brazil leads the region with the most new cases and deaths, and a 7-day average of 1,881 fatalities per day.
+Argentina and Colombia follow in infections and deaths.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)